Maclean Imap

 IMAP clients send connection requests that are handled by the Listener.
 The Listener initializes TCP sessions and hands them off to the Engine to be run as IMAP sessions.
 The Mailbase Manager provides the Engine with a standardized view of the underlying Mailstore.

-While parts of it have been ported to other operating systems, the Engine as a whole currently runs only on Win32.
+The Engine currently runs on Windows and Linux (both 32- and 64-bit).
 Ports of the Engine to other platforms will be performed as time allows and demand dictates.

 Supported Standards